kevinding0218/InterviewDocuments/Q and A/System Design/MapReduce.md

 	- Distributed System is built for fast computing

 ### Interviewer: Count the word frequency of a web page
+- Solution 1: Single Machine with For Loop
 	- Use a hashmap and iterative with every word: HashMap<String, Integer> worldCount: O(N)
 	- How to improve
+- Solution 2: Multiple Machine with For Loop
+	- Line 1: abacdd => Machine 1 (a: 2, b: 1, c: 1, d:2)
+	- Line 2: abccdb => Machine 2 (a: 1, b: 2, c: 2,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE5MjQ4MjU4LDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbLTM4MTMzNzQ0OSw3MzA5OTgxMTZdfQ==
 -->